arh-eu/gds-java-sdk/README.md

 The console client will send the message you specify, and will await for the corresponding ACK messages and print them to your console.

-If you need help about the usage, the syntax can be printed by the --help flag.
+If you need help about the usage, the syntax can be printed by the -help flag.
 ```shell
 java -jar gds-console-client.jar -help
 ```